Skip to main content

 Linguistics

 The linguistics major provides excellent preparation for a variety of careers demanding a nuanced understanding of language and its use, as well as strong critical thinking and communication skills.
 The major also prepares students for traditional graduate degrees in linguistics and related fields.
-Linguistics students gain practical, locally driven experience and a deeper understanding of the complexities inherent in a diverse world.
-Our graduates acquire the analytical tools and expertise needed to develop an open-minded, equity-focused orientation to language and use their expertise for collaboration with and in service of the wider community.
+Linguistics students gain practical, locally driven experience and a deeper understanding of the complexities inherent in today’s world.
+Our graduates acquire the analytical tools and expertise needed to develop an open-minded orientation to language and use their expertise for collaboration with and in service of the wider community.
 The linguistics major provides the opportunity for close study of how language works and of the connections between linguistics and such related fields as anthropology, sociology, psychology, language teaching, and computer science.

 Linguistics programs and projects: